Battle of the Treasury Islands: Background

 As part of the Allied strategy of isolating Bougainville and Rabaul and eliminating the large Japanese garrison in the area, in late 1943, as the Solomon Islands campaign progressed, the Allies decided to launch an attack on the Treasury Islands.
 The invasion, to be conducted primarily by the New Zealand Army, supported by American forces, was codenamed Operation Goodtime.
 For the operation, the New Zealand 8th Infantry Brigade Group, commanded by Brigadier Robert Row and part of the New Zealand 3rd Division, was assigned to the United States' III Amphibious Force, which assigned its Southern Force under Rear Admiral George H. Fort for the operation.

 Consisting of two islands, Mono and Stirling, the Treasuries are located 300 mi northwest of Guadalcanal, 60 mi west-northwest of Vella Lavella, and 18 mi south of the Shortland Islands.
+The Japanese had dispatched 133 men from the Kure 7th Special Naval Landing Force (SNLF) from Buin to Mono on September 8 1943.
+An additional 24 troops from the Sasebo 6th SNLF were sent on the evening of October 22 and by October 27 a total of 189 men were garrisoned the island.
+These forces were commanded by Naval Ensign Toyosaku Nakaseko (中瀬古豊作) and subordinate to the 1st Base Force in Bougainville.

 At the time of the battle, the islands offered the Allies further opportunities to bypass large groups of Japanese forces as they advanced through the Solomons towards the main Japanese base around Rabaul, the reduction of which was a key part of the overarching Allied strategy developed under the guise of Operation Cartwheel.
 The islands were endowed with a deep natural harbour – Blanche Harbour – which the Allies determined would be useful for supporting landing operations at Cape Torokina on Bougainville.
 Mono Island, with its high features, offered the prospect of serving as a radar station to provide early warning for aerial and naval surface attacks during the Cape Torokina operation.
 The Allies also hoped that the landing would convince the Japanese that their next move would be on the Shortlands or at Buin on the southern tip of Bougainville, instead of the Cape Torokina – Empress Augusta Bay area.